Adjectives in English: Rules, Types & Examples

 Frequently Asked Questions (FAQs)

-What is an adjective in English?
+What is the main purpose of an adjective in English?

 What is the correct order of adjectives?